In the Mix

 Asked about plans for the next installment, they tell us: “The as-yet-untitled Act II of the series will likely take place in London in 2024 and speak to the extraction of natural resources from Africa for use in European markets.
 This focus on excavation, removal, and quarrying will act both as a metaphor—an ‘unearthing,’ in the archaeological and anthropological sense—and also as a means of material research.”

 For now, there’s plenty to consider—and enjoy—in Marcus-Bello’s beautiful presentation in this sun-filled corner in Culver City.
 “I added [the oríkì],” Marcus-Bello says, “as a way to bring comfort not only to me but to extend the comfort to visitors coming to the show.”
-As his mother’s oríkì plays on a loop—approximately four and a half minutes of Folake’s hopes and praise for her son, followed by a silence of the same duration (“almost like Nifemi’s listening time,” Korsavong observes)—and the light through the windows dances on the makers’ polished thumbprints, visitors are gifted space to reflect on the beauty of a parents’ wishes for her child—and an artist’s own poetic offerings, audible and tactile, to craft, family, and community.
+As his mother’s oríkì plays on a loop—approximately four and a half minutes of Folake’s hopes and praise for her son, followed by a silence of the same duration (“almost like Nifemi’s listening time,” Korsavong observes)—and the light through the windows dances on the makers’ polished thumbprints, visitors are gifted space to reflect on the beauty of a parents’ wishes for her child—and an artist’s own poetic offerings to craft, family, and community.